-You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with social anxiety disorder.
-By talking openly and regularly with your doctor, you can take an active role in your care.
+You have your own health history.
+Talk with your doctor about your risk factors and background with social anxiety disorder (SAD).
+By talking openly and often with your doctor, you can make the best choices for you and your family.

 General Tips for Gathering Information